kloeckner-i/ember-cli-mirage-graphql/README.md

     String values will be used to map field names from your query to match those in your Mirage database.

-    Function values will be used to filter records and will run after any variable filtering and related data fetching.
+    Method values will be used to filter records and will run after any variable filtering and related data fetching.
 This allows for complex record filtering that can't be done with variables alone.
+    The methods receive 3 arguments:

+    1. The resolved records, if any.
+    2. Mirage's database.
+    3. Its parent record, if any.
    */
   fieldsMap: {
     Person: { // fields are mapped on a per-type basis